hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 ### Pointers

-Pointers behave exactly like the type they're referencing, except they can hold null values.
+Pointers behave exactly like the type they are referencing, except they can hold null values.
 A pointer will be set to `nil` when representing a null value;
 otherwise, the conversion rules for that type will apply.

 ### Detected Interfaces

-If the Go type a value is being set on implements the [`tftypes.ValueConverter` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-go/tftypes#ValueConverter), that interface will be delegated to to handle the conversion.
+If a value is being set on a Go type that implements the [`tftypes.ValueConverter` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-go/tftypes#ValueConverter), that interface will be delegated to to handle the conversion.

-If the Go type a value is being set on fills the following interface:
+If the value is being set on a Go type that fills the following interface:

 ```go
 type Unknownable interface {